HOW SOCIAL DISTANCING CAN CAUSE AN INCREASE IN DV

 The COVID-19 virus is certainly changing couples, homes and families.
 Extra time spent together coupled with social and financial pressures can become the perfect breading ground for abuse, control and coercion.
 Understanding what options are available to you, can help you to feel more empowered and in control of your situation.
 Domestic violence isn’t something that you have to put up with – help is available to you and your family – whether you choose to stay together and work on the relationship or start over apart.

-For a confidential conversation to assist you weigh up your options or improve your situation, book a 45-minute Strategy Session today.
+For a confidential conversation to assist you weigh up your options or improve your situation, book a Strategy Session today.

 If you or someone you know needs help, the following phone numbers may be helpful 1800 RESPECT Lifeline: 131 114